wkumari/draft-vandergaast-edns-client-subnet/README.md

       than it would normally do, due to how caching is handled for queries containing the ECS option.

-   Even without malicious intent, Centralized Resolvers providing answers to clients in multiple networks will need to cache different

-Contavalli, et al.        Expires July 16, 2015                [Page 18]
+Contavalli, et al.       Expires August 28, 2015               [Page 18]

-Internet-Draft        Client Subnet in DNS Queries          January 2015
+Internet-Draft        Client Subnet in DNS Queries         February 2015

-   responses for different networks, putting more memory pressure on the cache.
+   Even without malicious intent, Centralized Resolvers providing answers to clients in multiple networks will need to cache different responses for different networks, putting more memory pressure on the cache.